Vitamin B12: Nanotechnologies used in vitamin B12 supplementation

-Pseudovitamin-B12

-Pseudovitamin-B12 refers to B12-like analogues that are biologically inactive in humans.
-Most cyanobacteria, including Spirulina, and some algae, such as Porphyra tenera (used to make a dried seaweed food called nori in Japan), have been found to contain mostly pseudovitamin-B12 instead of biologically active B12.
-These pseudo-vitamin compounds can be found in some types of shellfish, in edible insects, and at times as metabolic breakdown products of cyanocobalamin added to dietary supplements and fortified foods.

-Pseudovitamin-B12 can show up as biologically active vitamin B12 when a microbiological assay with Lactobacillus delbrueckii subsp. lactis is used, as the bacteria can utilize the pseudovitamin despite it being unavailable to humans.
-To get a reliable reading of B12 content, more advanced techniques are available.
-One such technique involves pre-separation by silica gel and then assessment with B12-dependent E. coli bacteria.

-A related concept is antivitamin B12, compounds (often synthetic B12 analogues) that not only have no vitamin action, but also actively interfere with the activity of true vitamin B12.
-The design of these compounds mainly involved replacement of the metal ion.
-These compounds have the potential to be used for analyzing B12 utilization pathways or even attacking B12-dependent pathogens.
+Conventional administration does not ensure specific distribution and controlled release of vitamin B12, for example to bone marrow and nerve cells.
+Nanocarrier strategies for improved vitamin B12 delivery remain embryonic as of 2021.

 Drug interactions

 H2-receptor antagonists and proton-pump inhibitors

 Gastric acid is needed to release vitamin B12 from protein for absorption.
-Reduced secretion of gastric acid and pepsin, from the use of H2 blocker or proton-pump inhibitor (PPI) drugs, can reduce absorption of protein-bound (dietary) vitamin B12, although not of supplemental vitamin B12.
+Reduced secretion of gastric acid and pepsin, from the use of H2 blocker or proton-pump inhibitor (PPI) drugs, can reduce the absorption of protein-bound (dietary) vitamin B12, although not of supplemental vitamin B12.
 H2-receptor antagonist examples include cimetidine, famotidine, nizatidine, and ranitidine.
 PPIs examples include omeprazole, lansoprazole, rabeprazole, pantoprazole, and esomeprazole.
-Clinically significant vitamin B12 deficiency and megaloblastic anemia are unlikely, unless these drug therapies are prolonged for two or more years, or if in addition the person's dietary intake is below recommended levels.
+Clinically significant vitamin B12 deficiency and megaloblastic anemia are unlikely, unless these drug therapies are prolonged for two or more years, or if in addition, the person's dietary intake is below recommended levels.
 Symptomatic vitamin deficiency is more likely if the person is rendered achlorhydric (a complete absence of gastric acid secretion), which occurs more frequently with proton pump inhibitors than H2 blockers.